amanraox/Conway_game_of_life/README.md

 ## How to Run the Program

 Getting started with the Game of Life simulation is straightforward.
-After cloning the repository and setting up your environment as outlined in the README, you're ready to launch the program and engage with the interactive simulation.
+After cloning the repository just run `python3 main.py` .
 Here's your guide to controlling and interacting with the Game of Life:

 - **Start the Simulation**: Press `Enter` to initiate the simulation.
 Observe as the cells transition through generations, adhering to the Game of Life's rules.
 - **Pause/Stop the Simulation**: Hit the `Spacebar` to pause the simulation at any moment.